How to get a credit card in time for Christmas

 No annual fee credit cards

-No annual fee credit cards offer an opportunity to save by avoiding the yearly administrative fee.
-While some cards offer an annual fee waiver for a promotional period, such as the first year or two, others come with $0 annual fee for the life of the card.
-These cards may offset the absence of an annual fee with a high interest rate, though, so make sure that these costs don’t outweigh the yearly savings.
+You can save with a no annual fee credit cards by paying no yearly administrative fee.
+While some cards offer an annual fee waiver for a promotional period, such as the first year or two, others charge $0 annual fee for the life of the card.
+These cards may offset the absence of an annual fee with a high interest rate, so you can avoid any extra costs by paying your balance in full each statement period.

 Balance transfer credit cards